microsoft/onnxruntime/docs/tutorials/csharp/fasterrcnn_csharp.md

 });
 ```

-Here, we're creating a Tensor of the required size `(channels, paddedHeight, paddedWidth)`, accessing the pixel values, preprocessing them and finally assigning them to the tensor at the appropriate indicies.
+Here, we're creating a Tensor of the required size `(channels, paddedHeight, paddedWidth)`, accessing the pixel values, preprocessing them and finally assigning them to the tensor at the appropriate indices.

 ### Setup inputs